Skip to main content

 View Classes

-NetBox provides several generic view classes (documented below) to facilitate common operations, such as creating, viewing, modifying, and deleting objects.
+Generic view classes (documented below) facilitate common operations, such as creating, viewing, modifying, and deleting objects.
 Plugins can subclass these views for their own use.

 View ClassDescription